 In the Focus Part, some conversations and dialogues extracted from different parts of available instructional series (Cutting Edge, Head way, Interchange and ...) were used to contextually present different situation specific realization forms of the speech acts and highlight the appropriateness rules of these forms in the given situations.
-Following the contextual illustration of the speech act's realization forms, short simple explanations on the pragmalinguistic realization forms and their relevant sociopragmatic norms (appropriateness principles) of the speech act were presented.
+Following the contextual illustration of the speech act's realization forms and their relevant sociopragmatic norms (appropriateness principles) of the speech act were presented.
 These explanations were also followed by some exemplar contextual illustrations.